Instrumentation Technicians – These professionals are in demand as several major projects in Western Australia are now in construction phase.

-QAQC professionals – In response to multiple shutdowns, QAQC professionals are in high demand but short supply given competition with employers in the construction heavy Northern Territory.
+QAQC Advisers – In response to multiple shutdowns, QAQC professionals are in high demand but short supply given competition with employers in the construction heavy Northern Territory.

-Shutdown Specialists - Planners and Coordinators are in high demand with a number of shutdowns planned in both Western Australia and the Northern Territory.
+Shutdown Specialists - Planners and Coordinators for new infrastructure are in demand in Gladstone and the Surat Basin.

 Project Engineers Gas Pipeline – The Victorian Government has made some investment in both upgrading current distribution assets as well as extending the network to regional towns.
 Thus there is a requirement for these skills with most civil gas contractors.